rxcod9/rxcod9/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Voyager, Laravel, Angular, Microservices, Docker, Redis, PHPUnit [Technical Lead 10+ years experienced]
+- 🔭 I’m 10+ year Tech Lead/Full Stack Developer and currently working on Voyager, Laravel, Angular, ionic, VueJS, Microservices, Docker, Redis, PHPUnit, RabbitMQ.
 - 🌱 I’m currently learning Livewire, Tailwind
 - 👯 I’m looking to collaborate on Voyager and Laravel Packages
 - 🤔 I’m looking for help with new ideas